By Oleksii Popov · · Updated

 |---|---|---|

-The older design is still valid when you need a private dev environment.
-This platform optimizes for many public previews and minimal ceremony per new demo.
+The older design is still the right call when you need a private dev environment behind a firewall.
+This platform trades that for many public previews and minimal ceremony per new demo — closer to the “additional requirements” I sketched at the end of the 2023 article, without turning every experiment into its own CloudFront distribution.

 Tech stack